Baynese History, Family Crest & Coats of Arms

 Early Origins of the Baynese family

 They held a family seat on the lands of Balneaves in the parish of Kinkell, the site is still marked by three aged trees, which are bounded by Kyrkness and Louchor.
 Laurence Balnaves attended the beating of the boundaries of his territories in 1395.

 Important Dates for the Baynese family

 This web page shows only a small excerpt of our Baynese research.
-Another 96 words (7 lines of text) covering the years 1539, 1597 and 1587 are included under the topic Early Baynese History in all our PDF Extended History products and printed products wherever possible.
+Another 96 words (7 lines of text) covering the years 1539, 1597, 1587, 1579, 1513, 1542 and 1538 are included under the topic Early Baynese History in all our PDF Extended History products and printed products wherever possible.

 Baynese Spelling Variations

 In medieval Scotland, names were more often spelled according to sound than any regular set of rules.
 An enormous number of spelling variations were the result.
 Over the years, the name Baynese has been spelled Balneaves, Balnaves, Balnavis, Banese, Bannese, Bennase, Bennese, Benes and many more.

 Early Notables of the Baynese family (pre 1700)

 Another 58 words (4 lines of text) are included under the topic Early Baynese Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Baynese family

 In such difficult times, Ireland, Australia, and North America looked like better homes for many Scots.
 The trips were expensive and grueling, but also rewarding, as the colonies were havens for those unwelcome in the old country.
 That legacy did not die easily, though, and many were forced to fight for their freedom in the American War of Independence.
 The Scottish legacy has resurface in more recent times, though, through Clan societies, highland games, and other organizations.
 Immigration and passenger lists have shown many early immigrants bearing the old Scottish name of Baynese: Richard Benes who settled in Barbados in 1635; Bennett Bennes settled in Virginia in 1652; Ann Bennes settled in Virginia in 1654; John Bennes landed in Philadelphia, Pennsylvania in 1868..